 What the Statistics Say About Generation Z

-Meet Generation Z. Born between 1995 and 2010, they are “racially and ethnically diverse, progressive and pro-government” according to Gen Z data from the Pew Research Center.
-They’re also sandwiched between millennials — born between 1980 and 1995 — and Generation Alpha, which is adding members through 2025.
+Meet Generation Z. Born between 1997 and 2012, they are “racially and ethnically diverse, progressive and pro-government” according to Pew Research Center.
+They’re also sandwiched between millennials — born between 1981 and 1996 — and Generation Alpha, which is adding members through 2025.

 Population, Demographics and Diversity

 The nation’s child population grew from nearly 72.4 million kids to almost 73.4 million kids.
 Despite this growth, the share of kids shrunk — from 26% to 22% — during this same timeframe.
 It also grew more racially and ethnically diverse.
 The share of white kids fell from 61% to 50% during the 18-year Gen Z window on record.
 This same trend occurred in the adult population, with the share of white adults dropping from 72% to 63%.
 Children in immigrant families grew more common, jumping from 19% to 25% of the country’s total child population.

 Poverty & Education, Foster Care and Teen Pregnancy

 The share of kids living in poverty arced with Generation Z—starting at 17% in 2000 before climbing and peaking at 23% in 2011 and 2012 and then falling back down to 18% by 2018.
 The percentage of teenagers, ages 16 to 19, who were out of school and also without a high school diploma dropped from 11% to 4%.
 The share of young adults, ages 18 to 24, who were enrolled in or finished with college increased from 36% to 49%.

 Pregnancy, Parenting and Foster Care